xLightless/uni-machine-learning/README.md

 ## The Dataset:
 The dataset is given in a .csv file that is ready to use for the assignment.
-The dataset and its brief description are in the Assessment folder on the Blackboard
+The dataset and its brief description are in the Assessment folder on the Blackboard.
+Alternatively, you can find it in this project inside "uni-machine-learning\\Individual Assessment\\dataset\\diabetes.csv"

 ## The Requirements:
 Select, train, apply, evaluate using appropriate performance metrics and